rya-sge/access-denied/_posts/2023-09-27-gas-optimization.md

 function mintBatch(address[] calldata accounts,uint256[] calldata values)
 ```

-Inside a constructor, unfortunatly it is not possible to use `calldata`, see [ethereum.stackexchange.com](https://ethereum.stackexchange.com/questions/125100/the-reason-why-cant-i-use-calldata-as-a-data-location-for-constructor-parameter) it is the reason why you will see the use of `memory as for this example from OpenZeppelin [ERC20.sol#L50C1-L54C1](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol#L50C1-L54C1)
+Inside a constructor, unfortunately it is not possible to use `calldata`, see [ethereum.stackexchange.com](https://ethereum.stackexchange.com/questions/125100/the-reason-why-cant-i-use-calldata-as-a-data-location-for-constructor-parameter) it is the reason why you will see the use of `memory as for this example from OpenZeppelin [ERC20.sol#L50C1-L54C1](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol#L50C1-L54C1)

 ```solidity
 constructor(string memory name_, string memory symbol_)